 These amounts include indexation received by a managed fund on its capital gains and accounting differences in income.
+Tax-deferred amounts reduce both the cost base and reduced cost base of your units in a managed fund.

 Tax-exempted amounts